 Magnus-expm.
-In the numerical experiments presented in this section, order four and six traditional Magnus expansions are denoted by M_4 and M_6 , respectively, while the corresponding commutator-free Magnus expansions are denoted by C_4 and C_6 , respectively.
+In the numerical experiments presented in this section, order four and six traditional Magnus expansions are denoted by M_4 and M_6 , respectively, while the corresponding Magnus expansions with simplified commutators are denoted by S_4 and S_6 , respectively.
 The order four methods use two Gauss-Legendre quadrature knots, while order six methods use three knots.
 All these methods use 180 spatial grid points and are exponentiated using MATLAB's expm.
-We present the errors for these Magnusexpm methods in order to study the error inherent in the Magnus expansion separately from the error due to Lanczos iterations.
+We present the errors for these Magnus-expm methods in order to study the error inherent in the Magnus expansion separately from the error due to Lanczos iterations.

 Higher accuracy quadratures.
 In a high frequency regime, we encounter more oscillations per time step and three quadrature knots can be inadequate for approximating the integrals adequately.
 In such cases, we can expect to see a considerable advantage when using analytic integrals, asymptotic approximations or higher accuracy quadratures.
-This behaviour is exbinibited in Figure 4.4, where our order six integral preserving Magnus expansion C_6 is seen to have a much higher accuracy than the standard Magnus expansion M_6 , particularly when combined with a higher accuracy approximation to the integrals.
+This behaviour is exhibited in Figure 4.4, where our order six integral preserving Magnus expansion S_6 is seen to have a much higher accuracy than the standard Magnus expansion M_6 , particularly when combined with a higher accuracy approximation to the integrals.
 In this case, we resort to 11 Gauss-Legendre quadratures, denoted by the postfix G{11} .
 Analytic integrals could possibly improve the accuracy further, as could highly oscillatory quadrature methods (Deaño, Huybrechs & Iserles 2018), which can be easily transplanted to this setting.

 Magnus-Lanczos.
-In Figure 4.3 (right) and Figure 4.4 (right) we show the errors in exponentiating the order six commutator-free and standard Magnus expansions via 50, 20 and 10 Lanczos iterations respectively.
-The Magnus-Lanczos schemes with nLanczos iterations are denoted with the postfix L_n .
-It is evident from these figures that exponentiation of Magnus expansions via Lanczos iterations requires either a larger number of Lanczos iterations or smaller time steps before we achieve the accuracy inherent in the Magnus expansion (i.e. the accuracy of brute force exponentiation, M_6 and C_6).
+In Figure 4.3 (right) and Figure 4.4 (right) we show the errors in exponentiating the order six Magnus expansions (with and without simplification of commutators) via 50, 20 and 10 Lanczos iterations respectively.
+The Magnus-Lanczos schemes with n Lanczos iterations are denoted with the postfix L_n .
+It is evident from these figures that exponentiation of Magnus expansions via Lanczos iterations requires either a larger number of Lanczos iterations or smaller time steps before we achieve the accuracy inherent in the Magnus expansion (i.e. the accuracy of brute force exponentiation, M_6 and S_6).